johnosbb/CeaiveEditor/sentence_structure.md

 # Parts of Speech

+## Basic Parts of Speech

+The basic parts of speech in English are:

+- Noun: A word that represents a person, place, thing, or idea (e.g., cat, city, love).
+- Pronoun: A word that replaces a noun or refers to a noun (e.g., he, she, it).
+- Verb: A word that expresses an action, occurrence, or state of being (e.g., run, eat, is).
+- Adjective: A word that describes or modifies a noun or pronoun (e.g., happy, blue, tall).
+- Adverb: A word that describes or modifies a verb, adjective, or other adverb (e.g., quickly, very, well).
+- Preposition: A word that shows the relationship between a noun/pronoun and other words in a sentence (e.g., in, on, at).
+- Conjunction: A word that connects words, phrases, or clauses (e.g., and, but, or).
+- Interjection: A word or phrase that expresses strong emotion or surprise (e.g., oh, wow, oops).

+__Note__: A definite article (such as "the") is not considered one of the basic parts of speech; it is more specifically categorized as a determiner, which is a subcategory of adjectives.
+The basic parts of speech typically refer to the fundamental categories into which words can be classified based on their grammatical function and meaning.

+The basic parts of speech include nouns, verbs, adjectives, adverbs, pronouns, prepositions, conjunctions, and interjections.
+These categories cover the essential building blocks of language and provide a framework for understanding how words function within sentences.

 ## Determiners

 A determiner is a word that is used before a noun to indicate which thing or things are being referred to.
-Examples of determiners include "a," "an," "the," "this," "that," "these," and "those."
+Examples of determiners include "a," "an," "the," "this," "that," "these," and "those".

 ## Adpositions